1324hikari/cai-telbot/README.md

 # Setting up the bot

 You will need these to set-up the bot:
--CharacterAI Token
+>CharacterAI Token
--Character ID (The character in CAi that you want to talk with) -Telwgram bot ID
+>Character ID (The character in CAi that you want to talk with)
+>Telwgram bot ID
--Telegram USER ID (So that only you can message the bot)
+>Telegram USER ID (So that only you can message the bot)

 1 - Getting the Telegram token and creating the bot go to Telegram and using botfather, create a new bot.
 After the bot is